HardeepSinghAu/toy_swap/README.md

 >![Screenshot of ](app/assets/images/yoursalesss.png )

 **Target audience**

+Toy trader has a somewhat limited target audience, unlike a marketplace that includes the sales of all kind of products, Toy Trader is solely for toys for kids and that narrows the audience from everyone down to Users who have a child in their life such as:
-Mums and Dads
+- Mums and Dads
+- Carers and Guardians
+- Grandparents, Aunts and Uncles
+- Anyone with a child in their life

+The exception to this rule might be adults who love legos but are missing pieces from their sets or might be searching for vintage toys.

-**Tech stack** describe the tech stack
+**Tech stack**

+Toy Trader uses a simple but scalable tech stack which consists of:

+- Front End:
     - HTML
+    - SCSS/SASS
     - CSS

+- Back End:
     - Ruby on Rails
+    - PostgreSQL

+For Version control and Deployment:
 - Heroku
 - Github